-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
-II.A.3.b).(1) The Review Committee only accepts current ABIM or AOBIM certification in clinical cardiac electrophysiology.
+II.A.3.
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry (AOBNP), or subspecialty qualifications that are acceptable to the Review Committee; and, (Core) II.A.3.c) must include ongoing clinical activity.
 (Core) II.A.4.
 Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core) II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)
+(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)